 Difference Between Drip and French Press

 The brew strength of drip and French press is usually similar.
-But the taste differs because they are fundamentally different brewing methods.
+However, the taste differs because they are fundamentally different brewing methods.
 The French press uses immersion brewing, meaning you immerse coffee grounds in hot water for an extended period.
 A light metal or mesh filter strains the big particles.
 But the French press is unfiltered, and you will taste sediment and coffee oils, leading to a bold flavor and heavier mouthfeel.

-But drip coffee uses a filter that removes the fine particles and coffee oils.
+But, drip coffee uses a filter that removes the fine particles and coffee oils.
 While the taste of drip coffee can still be intense, the lack of oils and fines results in a lighter body and a more delicate flavor profile.

 What Is Better Drip Coffee or French Press?